 But while much success and international attention are (understandably) focused on growing Malbec to velvety perfection, we should remember that Argentina is blessed with an enviable diversity of grape varieties thanks to mid-19th-century immigration from Spain and Italy.
-The palette of wine styles is very varied and colorful, including racy, textured Sangiovese, and Barbera, which is not widely known.
-Nevertheless, it is the deep-colored Bonarda, probably identical to Charbono, Argentina’s second most planted red wine grape, and arguably the country’s most underrated asset.
-Other significant red grapes are mostly international in nature – excellent Cabernet Sauvignon, Syrah, Merlot, Tempranillo, and Pinot Noir/Negro, producing rich, savory wines with powerful flavors – albeit, few unbalanced, ‘top heavy’ alcoholic wines are made today.
+The palette of wine styles is varied and colorful, including racy, textured Sangiovese, and Barbera, which is not widely known.
+Nevertheless, it is the deep-colored Bonarda, probably identical to Charbono, Argentina’s second most planted red wine grape and arguably the country’s most underrated asset.
+Other significant red grapes are primarily international – excellent Cabernet Sauvignon, Syrah, Merlot, Tempranillo, and Pinot Noir/Negro, producing rich, savory wines with robust flavors – albeit, few unbalanced, ‘top heavy’ alcoholic wines are made today.

 Pinot Noir is perhaps the most challenging variety to grow in the intense heat of Argentina in summer – the best examples are limited to Patagonia or Mendoza’s higher altitudes.
 Still, some promising, terroir-driven wines are beginning to emerge.

 If you would like us to customize an exclusive luxury tour, contact us and let us know your travel plans.
 We offer luxury food and wine tours for private groups of a mininium two guests.
 In addition, all of our private, chauffeured tours are available year-round upon request.